Franklin-University-WEBD236/webd236-image-example/README.md

-# WEBD 236 ToDo app, Model 1 architecture
+# WEBD 236 This is just for testing PHP code and solving homework examples

 Goals are:
-  - Demostrate a simple model 1 architecture
-  - Work with SQLite
-  - Lay the groundwork for model 2 architectures
+  - Test PHP code
+  - Solve homework examples